“This is genuinely groundbreaking work: ambitiously conceived, suggestively presented, and potentially paradigm-shifting.”

 In lucid and accessible prose, Gibson presents a new theoretical approach to colonial and postcolonial literatures.

-Mary Ellis Gibson is Professor of English at the University of Glasgow and Elizabeth Rosenthal Professor of English Emerita at University of North Carolina Greensboro.
+Mary Ellis Gibson is Arthur Jeremiah Roberts Professor of Literature at Colby College.
 Her books include Indian Angles: English Verse in Colonial India from Jones to Tagore (Ohio, 2011); History and the Prism of Art: Browning’s Poetic Experiments; and Epic Reinvented: Ezra Pound and the Victorians.
 She has also edited several other anthologies, including New Stories by Southern Women; Homeplaces: Stories of the South by Women Writers; and Critical Essays on Robert Browning.
 More info →

 Save 20% ($31.96)